Donny McCaslin & David Bowie – Blackstar Saxophonist and Final Collaborator

 Drawing inspiration from artists as diverse as Neil Young, Nine Inch Nails and Rage Against The Machine, the album demonstrated how far McCaslin had travelled from conventional jazz categories.

-Longtime collaborators including Jason Lindner, Tim Lefebvre, Ben Monder, Nate Wood and Zach Danziger contributed to the project, maintaining many of the musical relationships that had also helped define the Blackstar era.
+Longtime collaborators including Tim Lefebvre (who produced the album), Jason Lindner, Ben Monder, Jonathan Maron, Nate Wood, Zach Danziger and Mark Guiliana, as well as mixers Steve Wall, David Fridmann and Aaron Nevezie, contributed to the project, maintaining many of the musical relationships that had also helped define the Blackstar era.

 Critics praised the album’s emotional depth, adventurous production and ability to balance vulnerability with power.